adinata15/wiridis_intern/coding_standard.md

 Where the function definition is given, do not use a function type expression.
 Specify parameter and return types with `@param` and `@return`, or with inline annotations (see [Method and function comments](#method-and-function-comments)).
 This includes anonymous functions and functions defined and assigned to a const (where the function jsdoc appears above the whole assignment expression).

 Function type expressions are needed, for example, inside `@typedef`, `@param` or `@return`.
 Use it also for variables or properties of function type, if they are not immediately initialized with the function definition.

-      /** @private {function(string): string} */
-      this.idGenerator_ = googFunctions.identity;

 When using a function type expression, always specify the return type explicitly.
 Otherwise the default return type is unknown (`?`), which leads to strange and unexpected behavior, and is rarely what is actually desired.

-Bad - type error, but no warning given:
+Type error, but no warning given:

+    👎 BAD 😱
     /** @param {function()} generateNumber */
     function foo(generateNumber) {
       const /** number */ x = generateNumber();  // No compile-time type error here.